-- When adjust mode is issued, AL from previously set value must be applied 3. - After setting to default, OCD mode needs to be exited by setting A9 to A7 to 000.
+- 2 When adjust mode is issued, AL from previously set value must be applied. - After setting to default, OCD mode needs to be exited by setting A9 to A7 to 000.
+Refer to the chapter Off-Chip Driver (OCD) Impedance Adjustment for detailed information. - Refer to the chapter Off-Chip Driver (OCD)Impedance Adjustment for detailed information.

-Refer to the chapter Off-Chip Driver (OCD)Impedance Adjustment for detailed information.
-Output disabled - DQ, DQS, /DQS, RDQS, /RDQS.
+4. Output disabled DQ, DQS, /DQS, RDQS, /RDQS.
 This feature is used in conjunction with DIMM IDD measurements when IDDQ is not desired to be included.
-4.